hozuki/MonoGame.Extended2/Sources/MonoGame.Extended.VideoPlayback/README.md

 ## Known Limitation(s)

-- Running on different platforms.
+<del>- Running on different platforms.
 [FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen) can target .NET Framework (≥ 4.5) or .NET Standard (≥ 2.0).
 However, when targeting .NET Framework, it [forces loading FFmpeg native libraries by calling `LoadLibrary`](https://github.com/Ruslan-B/FFmpeg.AutoGen/blob/9e1dbffb70843eed62c0be5074da1e024da44622/FFmpeg.AutoGen/Native/LibraryLoader.cs).
 This makes it impossible to run on vanilla Mono, though it does provide a library mapping file.
 If you want to run the example on other platforms, please use [Wine](https://www.winehq.org/download) (with [wine-mono](https://wiki.winehq.org/Mono) installed) to launch.
-The code in MonoGame.Extended.VideoPlayback is compatible with both .NET Framework 4.5 and .NET Core 2.0, but I cannot publish a .NET Core application... :disappointed:
+The code in MonoGame.Extended.VideoPlayback is compatible with both .NET Framework 4.5 and .NET Core 2.0, but I cannot publish a .NET Core application... :disappointed:</del>

+With .NET 6.0 plus `Sdcb.FFmpeg` the problems above are solved! :tada:

 ## Building